glennanj1/glennanj1/README.md

 # Hello & Welcome!

 Thanks for stopping by!
 Here you will find various projects I have worked on over the past couple of years.
-I'm currently a software enigneer over at Infosys Limited.
+I'm currently a Salesforce Developer at Cigna.
 In my spare time I like to build personal projects, cloud infrastructure, manage servers and dable in network engineering.
 I currently run a multitude of domains with web apps and websites with three live production sites for real buisnesses.

 # Github Stats